-3. "Solely" as used in Section 8 is intended to make it clear that a member or manager is not vicariously liable for the liabilities of the UNA or the liabilities of another member or manager merely because of that person's status as a member or manager.
+4. "Solely" as used in Sections 8(b) and 9(a), (b) and (c) is intended to make it clear that a member or manager is not vicariously liable for the liabilities of the UNA or the liabilities of another member or manager merely because of that person's status as a member or manager.
 A member or manager may, however, have personal liability as a result of his or her own actions.
 A member or manager will be personally liable, for example, for his or her own tortious acts, or for breach of a contract binding on the UNA which the member or manager is a party to or has guaranteed.
-This personal liability is imposed by other law (see Subsection (b) of Section 8 and Section 3(a)) and not because of his or her status as a member or manager.
+This personal liability is imposed by other law (see Section 3(a)) and not because of his or her status as a member or manager.